RicardoVeronica/python-little-projects/README.md

-# python-basics
+# python-little-projects

-The most basic in Python.
+## The most basic projects in Python.

-python basics programming
+*Includes some beginner projects that I made in Python a few years ago*